carrafa/railstraunt/readme.md

-There are three intended users for this application: servers, chefs, and managers (or admins) of restaurants.
+There are three intended users for this application: servers, chefs, and managers (admins) of restaurants.
 There are three different types of accounts for each of these users, each with different abilities.

 The main purpose for a server is to have the ability to assign a party of guests to a table, and to assign food orders to a particular seat at that table.
 First, the user adds a party by selecting which table they are sitting at.
 Then it will appear on the main server view page which shows all of the user's open tables.